Bachelor of Architecture

 - The Washington-Alexandria Architecture Center affords students from the School of Architecture + Design and related college disciplines the opportunity to study with students and faculty from a national and international consortium of schools in the historic urban context of Old Town Alexandria.
 The Center, based in a turn-of-the-century schoolhouse redeveloped for the College, has over 14,000 square feet of studio, design, and review space; a library; offices; and exhibition spaces; plus shops, darkrooms, and computer labs.
-The university owns an apartment building adjacent to the facility, which creates an economic and convenient housing option for students studying at the Center.
+The university owns an apartment building adjacent to the facility, which creates an economic and convenient housing option for students studying at the WAAC.

 fifth year thesis

-The fifth year is conducted as advanced independent study with individual faculty advisors in a mode comparable to graduate studies and is intended to provide the student an opportunity to develop depth and expertise within a particular area within the field of architecture.
+The fifth-year is conducted as advanced independent study with individual faculty advisors in a mode comparable to graduate studies and is intended to provide the student an opportunity to develop depth and expertise within a particular area within the field of architecture.
 Fifth-year students usually formulate and accomplish independent work in the form of a terminal project.
 Working with their advisor, students prepare programmatic statements, meet informally on a regular basis, and have periodic formal reviews throughout the year.
 With approval of the Advanced Professional Program Chair and the Director of the Washington-Alexandria Architecture Center, B.Arch. students may elect to study at the Washington-Alexandria Architecture Center during their fifth year.
-Students are required to leave a portfolio of their work with the school upon graduation.
+All students are required to document formally their year-long thesis work.